 The Crystal Coast starts at Emerald Isle and stretches 85 miles along the Atlantic Coast all the way to Harker’s Island.
 No wonder most locals and vacationers arrange days around meals featuring fresh seafood.
 Wherever your beach day takes you, plan a stop at one of these local favorites.

 From Caribsea’s rooftop lounge, diners can watch the sun set over glistening Bogue Sound.
-But the real showstoppers are the crab cakes: Lightly battered with huge chunks of fresh crabmeat, you can have yours served over mixed greens with roasted sweet potatoes and lemon-mustard beurre blanc, or on a brioche bun topped with remoulade, romaine, and tomato.
+But the real showstoppers are the crab cakes: Lightly battered with huge chunks of fresh crabmeat, the dish is served over mixed greens with lemon-mustard beurre blanc.

 Filled with local shrimp, Wanchese sea scallops, and Maine lobster claw meat, plus sauteed squash, zucchini, red peppers, mushrooms, onions, and spinach, this favorite is prepared simmering in a homemade white wine cream sauce.
 Save room for Atlantic Beach pie, featuring a delectable salty-sweet combo of a savory saltine crust and a creamy, Key lime and lemon meringue filling.